influxdata/telegraf/docs/OUTPUTS.md

 - An output must conform to the [telegraf.Output][] interface.
 - Outputs should call `outputs.Add` in their `init` function to register themselves.
 See below for a quick example.
-- To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/outputs/all/all.go` file.
+- To be available within Telegraf itself, plugins must register themselves using a file in `github.com/influxdata/telegraf/plugins/outputs/all` named according to the plugin name.
+Make sure your also add build-tags to conditionally build the plugin.
 - Each plugin requires a file called `sample.conf` containing the sample configuration  for the plugin in TOML format.
   Please consult the [Sample Config][] page for the latest style guidelines.